juno-r1/sophia/integration/SI.md

 \'	U+0027 (APOSTROPHE)
 \\	U+005C (REVERSE SOLIDUS)

-ASCII characters can be specified with \x and then 2 digits:
+ASCII characters can be specified with \x and then 2 hex digits:
 \x00

-Unicode charaacters can be specified with \u and then up to 6 digits in curly brackets:
+Unicode characters can be specified with \u and then up to 6 hex digits in curly brackets:
 \u{000000}

+# SI-5

+Boolean literals.

+`true`
+`false`

+Sophia has no concept of truthiness.
+Any expression in a boolean context (if statements, while statements) must evaluate to these values.